China at the 2022 Winter Olympics

 The People's Republic of China (PRC) was the host nation at the 2022 Winter Olympics in Beijing which took place from 4 to 20 February 2022.
-China sent its largest ever contingent delegation of 387 personnel to the games, of which 176 were athletes.
+As a host, China sent its largest ever contingent delegation of 387 personnel to the games, of which 176 were athletes.

 Zhao Dan and Gao Tingyu were the country's flag bearers during the opening ceremony.
 Meanwhile, Xu Mengtao and Gao Tingyu were the closing ceremony flagbearers.